 Board games are exploding as a type of media

-Things are looking rosy for the tabletop game industry, for publishers and players alike
+Things look rosy for the tabletop industry, for publishers and players

 I’m an ‘80s kid.
 I grew up in the ‘90s when options for board game night tended to be between Mouse Trap or Monopoly, or Hungry Hungry Hippos if we needed to burn off some energy.
 Although I was quite partial to the pirate game Buccaneer as well, but mostly because you got to collect little rubies and barrels of rum.
 Fast forward thirty years and the choice of what to play is vast.
 We’re in a golden age of board games, or more specifically tabletop games (which cover board games, dice games, card games and so on) — with the market expected to reach $14bn this year and almost $40bn by 2028.